San healing practices: Healing energy

 Katz also states that in order to cure, people must learn to control their boiling n/um and to "pull out sickness" from the people.
 When they do this, they use the enhanced consciousness of !kia to see the things causing sickness, like "the death things God has put into the people."
 According to Elizabeth Marshall Thomas, the healer will begin by washing his hands in the fire.
 He then will place one hand on the person's chest, and one on their back, and will "suck" the evil from them.
 The medicine man often shudders and groans as he does this, and then will suddenly "shriek the evil into the air."
-Katz states that if the person they are healing has a specific symptom, the healers' hands focus on sucking the evil out of that area, but if there are no symptoms of illness the healers' fluttering and vibrating hands move lightly and sporadically over the person's chest.
+Katz states that if the person they are healing has a specific symptom, the healers' hands focus on sucking the evil from that area, but if there are no symptoms of illness the healers' fluttering and vibrating hands move lightly and sporadically over the person's chest.

 These happenings go on throughout the entire night.
 Elizabeth Marshall says people get tired, but they will not stop, because it is important to keep going until sunrise.
 Sometimes the younger people might have to leave the dance circle, but the older people never falter.
 When the first light of dawn shows on the horizon, they gather extra energy to will sing louder and dance faster.
 As the sun rises, the dance reaches a "final most powerful intensity", and then will suddenly stop.
 Sandy Gall, author of The Bushmen of Southern Africa, states that after a healing dance they "collapse in exhaustion" until the next day, when, fully recovered, they share their trance experiences with one another.